PawelLipski/docker-ci-blog/blog.md

 (or otherwise reversibly transformed) secret, which would constitute an obvious security breach.
 Thus, we need to make sure that the Docker credentials are indeed available in the environment; if that's not the case, we refrain from pushing the image.

-It is not strictly necessary to user `docker-compose`, but this saves us from specifying the same parameters over and over again.
+It is not strictly necessary to use `docker-compose`, but this saves us from specifying the same parameters over and over again.
-If we were to use just plain `docker pull/build/push` instead of their `docker-compose` counterparts, we'd need to supply e.g. the image name and tag every single time.
+If we were to use just plain `docker pull/build/push` instead of their `docker-compose` counterparts, we'd need to supply parameters such as the image name and tag every single time.

 Once we have the image in place (either pulled from Docker Hub or built from scratch), running the tests is easy, see [ci/tox/travis-script.sh](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/travis-script.sh):